bccbass/T3A2-A/README.md

 ### Project Management
-For project management approach we are using Agile methodologies aided by a Trello project boards.
+To manage our project, we are using Agile methodologies aided by a Trello project boards.
 Task cards are created, assigned and given a due date in order to keep progress on track and reduce any disruption of creation flow.
-Additionally communication on a group discord, casual individual daily standups are used to keep project perspective and adapatability to changing needs of individuals and the project.
-Members take turns participating in a more formal group daily standup on the cohorts discord channel.
+Additionally, communication on a group Discord as well as casual individual daily standups are used to keep project perspective and adapt to the changing needs of individuals and the project.
+Members take turns participating in a more formal group daily standup on the cohort's Discord channel.

 ![trello overview, aug 18, mid project](./docs/trello-screenshots/overview-8-18.png)